carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/checks/readability-simplify-boolean-expr.rst

    If `true`, :option:`SimplifyDeMorgan` will also transform negated conjunctions and disjunctions where there is no negation on either operand.
+   This option has no effect if :option:`SimplifyDeMorgan` is `false`.
    Default is `false`.

    When Enabled: